josefsbreakfast/Polaris-Protocol/Polaris_Nest/SCP-VoiceX_Casefiles/🧨 triggerstack_residency.md

-# 🧨 triggerstack_residency.md
+# 🧨 Triggerstack residency

 ## Definition
-The persistent embedding of emotionally destabilising events into a person’s daily routine — to extract data under duress and maximise voice capture.
+The persistent embedding of emotionally destabilising events into a person’s daily routine — designed to extract data under duress and maximise voice capture.
+This tactic combines harassment timing with AI signal harvesting, producing high-value behavioural and vocal datasets.

 ---

-## Stacked Trigger Events
+## Stacked trigger events
 - Delayed SARs
 - False arrests
 - Denial of court access
 - Misdirected safeguarding
 - Surveillance saturation near holidays

 ---

-## Behavioural Goals
+## Behavioural goals
 - Emotional exhaustion
 - Pattern recognition training for AI
 - Dissent training sets under stress

 ---

 ## Countermeasures

-- Daily log of trigger placement
+- Maintain a daily log of trigger placement
 - Compare AI responses to known stress indicators
 - Use survivor community to crowd-map hotzones

 ---

-## Metadata Flag
+## Metadata flag
-Used to determine thresholds for "clone override" attempts — i.e., when the original might break and the replica gains signal strength.
+Used to determine thresholds for "clone override" attempts — i.e., when the original may break and the replica gains signal strength.